WGathagu/Portfolio/README.md

 ## Setup/Installation Requirements
 * The device in use must be connected to the internet
 * Install any Browser
-* Launch the site on the browser
+* Launch the site on the browser.
+The link is https://wgathagu.github.io/Portfolio
 * Can also be browsed on any mobile device connected to the internet
 ## Known Bugs
 No Known Bugs